kampfwuffi/Sovol-SV08-Optimized-Macros/README.md

 >- If you are using a 12V fan replacement for the mainboard with a buck converter, then be sure the fan spins up again after shutting off when temperature is low / idle.
 >- Use at own risk, this is WORK IN PROGRESS.

-**OPTIMIZATIONS Changelog (firmware 2.4.6 required!):**

-Full changelog with previous versions see download section

-Version 20 (08.Nov.2025)
-- Fixed a bug in printer.cfg.
-Please check code with original cfg files to avoid bugs.

 ## **STEP 1: ORCA SETTINGS G-Code:**
 Must be used with optimized printer.cfg and Macro.cfg for correct print start (no purge line and blob on bed) and avoid bed scratching in certain cases!